marvelousdev0/xgeeks-deno/readme.md

 # Deno REST API
 > This is a simple REST API using Deno and Oak.
-It is part of my YouTube crash course.
 I will be adding database functionality and JWT to it in the near future

 ## Run
 ```